relrod/etherpad-example/README.md

     cd etherpad
-    git remote add upstream -m master git://github.com/wshearn/etherpad-example.git git pull -s recursive -X theirs upstream master
+    git remote add upstream -m master git://github.com/wshearn/etherpad-example.git git pull -s recursive -X theirs upstream master rm server.js && ln -s node/server.js .
     # note that the git pull above can be used later to pull updates to Etherpad
+    # the rm and ln is there until I can figure out github and symbolic links
 Then push the repo upstream

     git push